Tanya Lukin Linklater (b. 1976, Kodiak, Alaska, USA)

-Determined by the river, Remai Modern, Saskatoon, Saskatchewan
+Determined by the river with Duane Linklater, Remai Modern, Saskatoon

 Le Grand Balcon, La Biennale de Montréal 2016 + Museé d'art contemporain de Montréal

-Affinities in conjunction with Joan Jonas' From Away, Centre Phi + DHC / Art, Montreal
+Affinities: a series of performances, screenings and conversations in conjunction with Joan Jonas' From Away, Centre Phi + DHC / Art, Montréal

 Interpretation à l’oeuvre, Astérides + The Darling Foundry, SCIC Friche la Belle de Mai, Marseilles, France

 Down To Write You This Poem Sat, Oakville Galleries, Oakville, Ontario